Resources for Families

 Some families work hard to make sure all sisters participating end up with an equal number of cookies sold.
 If you’re working with multiple troops and Troop Product Managers (TPMs), they may end up needing to transfer cookies between troops to keep things even.

 Some families have a combo approach!
-For example, two sisters sell 1280 packages together.
-One sister is allocated 280 packages (and earns the rewards and patches up to that level) and the other is allocated 1000 packages and chooses opt-out of rewards to earn the iPad.
+For example, two sisters sell 1350 packages together.
+One sister is allocated 266 packages (and earns the rewards and patches up to that level) and the other is allocated 1084 packages and chooses to earn all 7 levels of the Reward Panel, patches, and use the earned 7 Reward Points to earn the Lenovo IdeaPad Chrome Book.
 In this instance, the Girl Scouts would both earn separate rewards based on the number of cookies they sold under their account.
-They could choose to each get a 2025 Sister Patch.
+They could choose to each get a 2026 Sister Patch by having their TPM select the “Free by Request” patch in Smart Cookies for each Girl Scout.

-Choose the approach that works best with your family and be in close communication with your TPM to make sure you are submitting orders correctly and that transfers are correct.
+Choose the approach that works best with your family and be in close communication with your TPM to make sure that transfers and submitted orders are correct.

 Rewards will be ordered and sent based on the number of packages sold and rewards selected, so families must make sure that Digital Cookie represents this information accurately by the end of program.
 TPMs enter this information for each Girl Scout, so please make sure your TPM understands how your family is participating in this program, and the choices they need to enter accordingly.